benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 ## 3. Services Provided

-- BugPile offers tools for Maintainers FOSS (Free and Open Source Software) projects to create and manage Bug Report Campaigns.
+- BugPile offers tools for Maintainers raise funds for their software development work, by creating and managing Bug Report Campaigns.
 - BugPile does not solicit donations on behalf of its Users.
 - BugPile is a for-profit organization.
 BugPile is not a bank, charity, or financial advisor.
 - We reserve the right to change or suspend the Services at any time.